 I should also mention in passing that we had our first consultant appointment this week (20+5).
 Because we had IVF, and I’m an older mom, and probably because of the miscarriage, we’re under the watchful eye of a doctor during this pregnancy, which means we get three additional scans at 28, 32 and 36 weeks.
 But the first appointment – which we waited almost two hours for – was literally 10 minutes’ long and felt like the biggest waste of time ever.
 They took a urine sample, checked my blood pressure, asked us if we had any questions, and that was pretty much it.
 Oh, and they did use a doppler to find the heartbeat.
 That was stressful.
 It took her a good couple of minutes to locate, which was horrible, but eventually we heard it and it was galloping away as it should be.
 Thank goodness.
 Everything looks good!

 So what next?
 Well, I want to start feeling proper movements, which I hope will happen over Christmas.
 Obviously it’s going to be a ‘dry’ festive period, apart from the odd glass of champagne.
-I’m quite pleased about that, because normally I end up drinking every day and feeling rough, so every silver lining and all.
+I’m quite pleased about that, because normally I end up drinking every day and feeling rough, so every cloud and all.
 We go down to Cornwall on Monday to see the in-laws, then back up to Windsor for a day or two, then up to Newcastle for New Year.
 So lots of travel.
 I also have essays to write for my counselling course, which I hope to do mostly on the train journeys so I can chill the rest of the time.
 I want to read my pregnancy books, do some sales shopping and hopefully fit in a bit of exercise.
 And plan!
 I want to make a big list of all the jobs I need to do, and all the things we need to get ready, before our baby girl arrives in April/May.